Magnus530/Engine/README.md

 git clone --recursive https://github.com/Magnus530/Engine
 ```

-Everything, included the submodules should be included
+Everything, including the submodules should be included